hellolenny/zMug.py-1.0/README.md

 text
   text*

+cls, att_typ and att_val:
+  If you need more than one class and/or attribute, you have to separate them using a comma.
+Example cls=these,are,four,different classes att_typ=rel,href att_val=rel1,href_val
-cls, att_typ and att_val can be omitted, but you must leave them NULL (it will not throw an exception, but you'll have a blank class attribute, for example [class='']) or some whitespace as textContent (text only obv).
+  Those can be omitted, but you must leave them NULL (it will not throw an exception, but you'll have a blank class attribute, for example [class='']) or some whitespace as textContent (text only obv).

 clean_id
   tinyint(1)